-The contents of your installation vary based on the options you selected during the installation.
+The contents of your installation vary based on the options that you selected during the installation.

-For more information about the directory structure after installation, see What Are the Key Oracle Fusion Middleware Directories? in Oracle Fusion Middleware Understanding Oracle Fusion Middleware.
+See What Are the Key Oracle Fusion Middleware Directories? in Understanding Oracle Fusion Middleware.

 3.4.3 Viewing the Contents of the Oracle Home